maximega/MTA/README.md

+How to execute server-side code to populate databases:

+  1.) python run.py get_data
+  2.) python run.py merge_data

+  These commands must be executed in this exact order since data must be retireved before it can be utilized

 How to Run Web App:

   1.)
 Run Flask app (python app.py) make sure to run on 8080 2.)
 Open a chrome browser with security disabled (CORS issue):